kubernetes/community/wg-naming/README.md

   recommend language, how others can evaluate that proposal, and how to implement replacements across all codebases.
-  - Provide an easily findable location for language recommendations and follow-up issues, similar to an architectural decision record.
+  - Provide an easily findable location for language recommendations and follow-up issues, similar to an architectural decision record
+  - Define long-term ownership of this process
 - Work with stakeholder SIGs to implement the changes recommended.
 We anticipate the following:
   - Provide stakeholder SIGs with guidance on naming, language conventions, and